denizsincar29/schedule/readme.md

 # commands
 - `today` - schedule for today
 - `dd/mm/yyyy` - schedule for a specific day.
 you can omit the year or month/year, then they will be taken from the current date.
-You can enter only the day, only the month, or day/month. to get the intersection of the schedule with another person, add together to the command.
+You can enter only the day, day/month without the year, or day/month. to get the intersection of the schedule with another person, add together to the command.
 For example:
 `today together`,